koniolog/cookiecutter-pypackage/README.rst

 Similar Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* `Nekroze/cookiecutter-pypackage`_: The original pypackage gives almost everything
+* `Nekroze/cookiecutter-pypackage`_: The original pypackage but using MkDocs instead of Sphinx
-I need, but I like MkDocs's source readability and simplicity.

 for testing and other minor changes.